What is CLIC?

 Why has CLIC been created?

 CLIC has been created to reduce duplication of effort and repetition and provide communities with efficient, effective services and value for money.
-CLIC supports NHS and care staff by giving them evidence based opportunities for training, development and improvement work with colleagues across Cumbria and the Morecambe Bay area.
+CLIC supports NHS and care staff by giving them evidence based opportunities for training, development and improvement work with colleagues across Cumbria.